larsks/rhel-osp-upgrade-docs/rhel6-rhel7.md

 You must ensure that this data is not erased or overwritten as part of the RHEL 7 installation.

+If the data cannot be preserved across the upgrade, make sure to back it up first.
+A simple solution is to mount an NFS share from another system and copy the appropriate directories:

+    # mkdir -p $BACKUP/var/lib/{glance,nova,mysql}/
+    # rsync -a /var/lib/mysql/ $BACKUP/var/lib/mysql/
+    # rsync -a /var/lib/glance/ $BACKUP/var/lib/glance/
+    # rsync -a /var/lib/nova/ $BACKUP/var/lib/nova/

 ### Configuration files

 Ensure that you have complete backups of your OpenStack configuration